Image Credit: MAD.vertise/Shutterstock.com

-Robotic systems are becoming widespread for their application.
-Robotic devices have made a tremendous breakthrough in becoming substitutes for replacing missing limbs and researchers are now investing a their efforts in studying the application of robotic devices in surgical procedures, the delivery of rehabilitation to patients suffering from spinal cord injury and a great deal of effort in their use as guides to help educate children with learning disabilities.
-The scope of this article focuses on surgical robotics.
+Robotic systems in heath-care are finding more varied applications.
+Robotic devices have become ever more effective substitutes for replacing missing limbs.
+However, researchers have been working in parallel to develop robotic devices for use in surgical procedures, the delivery of rehabilitation to patients suffering from spinal cord injury and in their use as “companion bots” to help educate and support children with learning disabilities.

-The introduction of surgical robots is starting to mature to a point where they can be appropriately used in surgical rooms.
-For example, new technology - including telesurgery, such as the RP-VITA Robot designed to deliver healthcare at the lowest cost via audio-visual telecommunication for remote consultations – is shaping the healthcare environment.
-As the field of computer-enhanced surgical procedures continues to develop so will the operating room with a series of imaging systems, microbot devices and robotic manipulators.
+The development of surgical robots has matured to the point where they can be appropriately used in operating rooms.
+Technology - including telesurgery, such as the RP-VITA Robot designed to deliver healthcare at the lowest cost via audio-visual telecommunication for remote consultations – is shaping the healthcare environment.
+Perhaps the standard for robot-assisted surgery with more than 6 million surgeries globally, the Da Vinci has improved year on year but is still guided by a highly trained surgeon.

-A recent press release has announced the design of a snake robot that could potentially be used to isolate tumours in the human body.
-The robot doesn’t work alone, a skilled surgeon helps guide the robot into intricate locations in the body where there may be a tumour.
-This could pave the way for a new method in surgical procedures that could eliminate the need to cut through the patient’s soft tissue to isolate the surgical point.
+A more unusual development is the “snake robot” that could potentially be used to isolate tumors in the human body.
+The robot doesn’t work alone, a skilled surgeon helps guide the robot into intricate locations in the body where there may be a tumor.
+This paves the way for a minimally invasive surgical procedure that eliminates the need to cut through the patient’s soft tissue to isolate the surgical point.

-This particular robot has been designed by OC Robotics, specialists in the design and manufacture of snake-arm robots.
-The design and development of this device is in early trail stages and so the exact structural and functional principle is still to be refined.
+This particular robot was developed by OC Robotics, specialists in the design and manufacture of snake-arm robots.
+The design and development of this device is in early trial stages and so the exact structural and functional principle are still to be refined.
 Some of the latest technology by OC Robotics for confined space is made of long flexible arms ideal for small openings.

-The main components to the Snake-arm robot include:
+The main components of the Snake-arm robot include:

 Technological advancements in snake robots are intricate and involve simulation techniques using sophisticated algorithms.
-As discussed, the application of snake robotics to assist surgical procedures is an exciting approach to novel healthcare.
+The application of snake robotics to assist surgical procedures is an exciting and novel approach to healthcare.
 The concept of snake robots for keyhole surgery is becoming infectious among the application of sophisticated surgical operations.

-The i-Snake surgical robot has been designed to offer a platform that can help diversify keyhole techniques making this a ground-braking investment into the field of surgical procedures.
-The main feature to the intuitive i-Snake robot is the imaging technology that provides the surgeon with increased flexibility to explore the confined surgical points within the human body.
+The i2Snake Robotic Platform for Endoscopic Surgery is the evolution of the iSnake and has been improved to offer a platform that can perform more complex endoscopic surgical procedures such as ENT while reducing patient trauma and recovery time.
+The main feature of the intuitive i2-Snake robot is the imaging technology that provides the surgeon with increased flexibility to explore the confined surgical points within the human body.
 With a full range of articulated joints and motors along with sensors, this robot is a highly flexible sensing platform and allows for high precision and navigation.

 The team behind this research are from the Hamlyn Centre at Imperial College London.
-This robotics system has been taken through trials by being tested to perform surgical sterilisation procedures.
-The key aim with this development is to provide sophisticated technology that eliminates the application of rigid instruments and to reform minimal invasive surgery.
+The first generation iSnake robotics system has been taken through trials by being tested to perform surgical sterilization procedures.
+The key aim of this development is to provide sophisticated technology that eliminates the application of rigid instruments and to reform minimal invasive surgery.

-In the following video, Professor Guang-Zhong Yang and Professor Lord Ara Darzi leading this innovative project offer an insight on their research in developing the i-Snake surgical robotic device and emphasise the vision of hopefully seeing technology being used in hospitals.
+In the following video, Professor Guang-Zhong Yang and Professor Lord Ara Darzi leading this innovative project offer insight into their research in developing the i-Snake surgical robotic device and emphasize the vision of hopefully seeing technology being used in hospitals.